tsea83-g34/TSEA83_Compiler/README.md

 ### Lexer

-- [ ] Implement a lexer that can identify tokens of the following language features
+- [x] Implement a lexer that can identify tokens of the following language features
     - If statements
     - Variable declarations
     - Function declarations
     - Block statements
+    - Variable assignment
-    - Arithmetic operators + and -
+    - Arithmetic operators `+, -`
-    - Relational operators == and !=
+    - Relational operators `==, !=`

 ### Parsing